All Products

 protocol: HTTP

-The following table describes the parameters that you can configure.
+The following table describes the adjustable parameters.

 Parameter